-Do you know that eating a lot of vegetables during pregnancy helps to reduce risk of low birth weight and preeclampsia?
+Do you know that eating a lot of vegetables during pregnancy helps to reduce the risk of low birth weight and preeclampsia?

-During pregnancy, the best foods to eat are meals that are high in iron, protein, folic acid, calcium, vitamin D and iodine.
+During pregnancy, the best foods to eat are meals that are high in iron, protein, folic acid, calcium, vitamin D, and iodine.
 These foods play important roles in helping your baby grow and develop properly and also reduce the risk of birth defects.

 In this post, you’d find various foods and fruits that are healthy for you and your baby during pregnancy.

 1. Sweet Potatoes

 Sweet potatoes are rich in beta carotene, a plant compound that is converted to vitamin A in the body.
 Vitamin A helps your baby develop properly, especially in the first trimester when organ formation occurs.

 However, you need to tread with caution as excess intake of vitamin A increases the risk of birth defects.